nelstrom/branflakes/scripts/draft-01.md

 So my, my hunch was that this assertion was failing because when we, when we visit the page, it takes a moment for highlight Js to initialize and to change to change the dom and just by waiting a little bit, we can give highlight Js time to do its thing.

-This is not a good solution because I've arbitrarily chosen a number that's high enough.
+This is not a good solution because I've arbitrarily chosen a number that's high enough: 500.

-500.

 I could maybe get away with a smaller number.